The Bus Buddies project is NOW AVAILABLE across Pembrokeshire!

 We are grateful to the Big Lottery Fund for funding the Pembrokeshire Bus Buddies Project, and to the Welsh Government for funding the original pilot project in 2015 through the Caring Communities Innovation Grant administered by PAVS.

-We are now looking for volunteers across Pembrokeshire, particularly in the Fishguard and St Davids areas.
+We are now looking for volunteers across Pembrokeshire, particularly in the Pembroke Dock, Tenby and Fishguard areas.
 Friendly team, flexible hours, expenses paid, training offered!